Pabl0Parra/ToDo-App-Vue3-Pinia-Supabase/README.md

-# MAIN TASK TO DO FOR PROJECT
+# MAIN TASKS FOR PROJECT

 ## :closed_lock_with_key: Task List